jinliangwei/ec2-run/README.md

    start <cluster-name>`
    This command launches a cluster named <cluster-name>, uploads the scripts, one to each instance, run the command, download the results and finally tear down the cluster.
--  Run script on a existing cluster:
+-  Run script on an existing cluster:
    If you already have a cluster named <cluster-name> running, you can upload scripts to it to run.
 Note that this will not terminate your cluster in the end!
 Example:
    `python ec2_run.py -k <key-pair-name> -i <private-key>